-For sufficient investment in TEN-T infrastructure, it is essential that all relevant EU funds (CEF, InvestEU, European Structural and Investment Funds, the Recovery and Resilience Facility, Horizon Europe, etc.) and EIB lending are tailored to the specific needs of the transport sector.
+For sufficient investment in TEN-T infrastructure, it is essential that all relevant EU funds (CEF, InvestEU, European Structural and Investment Funds, the Recovery and Resilience Facility, Horizon

-Members called on Member States to commit to ensuring sufficient funding and on the Commission to strengthen synergies and coherence between relevant EU instruments beyond the CEF (e.g. the European Regional Development Fund) and to make the most of blending instruments to attract private investors.
+Europe, etc.) and EIB lending are tailored to the specific needs of the transport sector.
 Funds from the Next Generation EU instrument represent in this context a unique opportunity to ensure the development of the TEN-T core networks before 2030.